Pāpāmoa East Interchange

 The stormwater network and footpath upgrade is also taking place between First Avenue and Third Avenue on the eastern side of Cameron Road.
 There is a southbound left lane closure in this section.

 The Second Avenue intersection is open.
 Access to Third Avenue from Cameron Road is closed while our team works on the corner island and kerb upgrade in this section.
-This work is expected to take two weeks and includes overnight works.
+This work is expected to take one week and includes overnight works.

-The stormwater and footpath upgrade work is underway on the western side of Cameron Road, from Second Avenue to First Avenue, and will extend to Elizabeth Street in the coming weeks.
-Temporary traffic management will be in place with a northbound left lane closure, with no right turn into Cameron Road from Second Avenue.
-First Avenue is left in only.
-A detour is in place from First Avenue (west), along Westbay Lane, to Second Avenue exiting onto Cameron Road.
-Second Avenue, reduced to one lane, will have temporary traffic lights installed to control traffic flow.
+The stormwater and footpath upgrade work is underway on the western side of Cameron Road, from Second Avenue to First Avenue, and will extend to Elizabeth Street in the coming week.
+Temporary traffic management will be in place with a northbound left lane closure in this section.

 The stormwater and streetscape upgrade on the eastern side of Cameron Road continues between Eleventh Avenue and Twelfth Avenue.
 Vehicle traffic is reduced to one lane where work is taking place.
 The team has also started work on the stormwater and streetscape upgrade between Fifteenth Avenue and Sixteenth Avenue, on the eastern side of Cameron Road.
 Temporary traffic management includes a southbound left lane closure.